Admission to Graduate Study

 The TOEFL iBT may be waived if a student has obtained a degree from an English language university in an English speaking country and demonstrates effective English language skills.
 Applicants should consult with their respective departments or program of choice to confirm whether they are eligible for a TOEFL iBT waiver.

 Individual departments may evaluate their candidates for admission according to higher standards and additional criteria.
 Students seeking admission to Professional Certification Programs may have to meet additional requirements to comply with Pennsylvania Department of Education Regulations.
 Departments should be consulted for information regarding required examinations for admission.
 For example, candidates for the MBA program are required to take the Graduate Management Admissions Test (GMAT) or the Graduate Record Exam.
-In some cases the GRE subject tests are required.
+In some cases, GRE subject tests are required.

 Admission of a student to graduate standing is executed through the Office of Graduate Studies in each college or the respective dean’s office.
 Credentials for admission to counseling psychology and school psychology programs and to all College of Education doctoral programs are acted upon only once a year.